 Information furnished is believed to be accurate and reliable.
 However, STMicroelectronics assumes no responsibility for the consequences of use of such information nor for any infringement of patents or other rights of third parties which may result from its use.
 No license is granted by implication or otherwise under any patent or patent rights of STMicroelectronics.
 Specifications mentioned in this publication are subject to change without notice.
 This publication supersedes and replaces all information previously supplied.
 STMicroelectronics products are not authorized for use as critical components in life support devices or systems without express written approval of STMicroelectronics.

 The ST logo is a registered trademark of STMicroelectronics.
+ECOPACK is a registered trademark of STMicroelectronics.
 All other names are the property of their respective owners

-© 2005 STMicroelectronics - All rights reserved
+© 2004 STMicroelectronics - All rights reserved

 STMicroelectronics group of companies